MikeS-MS/MikesTweaks/README.md

   - If you are the host and are using the vanilla "Use Vanilla" game rules, every client will also use vanilla settings for that category.

-  - (Synced) means that the configs in that category will be synchronized from the host to every client that joins their lobby.
+  - (Synced) means that the configs in that category will be synchronized from the host to every client that joins their lobby which has the same version of the mod.

   - (Individual) means that the configs in that category will not be synchronized from the host to every client that joins their lobby.